evoila/osb-checker-kotlin/README.md

 ####Contract

--runs all standard requests and checks if they fail with 412 Precondition Failed, if the X-Broker-API-Version header is missing or does not match the given one.
+- runs all standard requests and checks if they fail with 412 Precondition Failed, if the X-Broker-API-Version header is missing or does not match the given one.

-###Example output
+####Example output
 A Binding Test output with one deployed service.
 ```
 ╷
 └─ JUnit Jupiter ✔